QuadSpinner/GeoGlyph-Docs/docs/Devices/RiverErosion.md

 [!TIP]
 A great way to create a river environment is to use RiverErosion on a blurred mask from the River (WM3 only), and then apply @Hydro erosion to the bottom half of the mask.
 [TIP!]

-[!NOTE]
-While RiverErosion works great with World Machine 3.x, it works just as well with World Machine 2.x.
-[NOTE!]